losbiw/smooth-scroll/README.md

 # Smooth-scroll-page
-A way too smoothly scroll through a web page with minimal effort
+Enable smooth-scroll between web-page's sections with minimal effort.

 ## Using
 In order to use the package you have to: